Cooter555/Real-intro-to-programming/Final Project/README.md

 ## Code Example

 An example of what you are going to be doing would be a quote from the adventure.
 "You pull out the ancient book of scripture, found in the deepest Hebrew cave.
-You flip through the pages then read the sacred phrase, No U."
+You flip through the pages then read the sacred phrase, No U." I chose this because it is a perfect example of how I wrote the story.

 ## Motivation